Skip to main content

 • Creams ∞ Compounded bioidentical hormone creams are another option.
 Similar to gels, they are applied daily.
 The quality and absorption can vary depending on the base used by the compounding pharmacy, making a reputable source essential.

-All these methods successfully bypass the and therefore do not significantly alter TBG levels.
+All these methods successfully bypass the hepatic first-pass effect and therefore do not significantly alter TBG levels.
 This makes them suitable options for individuals on thyroid hormone replacement who seek to add estrogen therapy without complicating their existing treatment regimen.
 The decision between a patch, gel, or cream can be made in consultation with a provider, based on what best fits your daily routine and ensures consistent use.

 Academic